CLRX/CLRX-mirror/README.md

 [http://clrx.nativeboinc.org](http://clrx.nativeboinc.org)
 if SSL certificate doesn't work.

+**DONATION**: If you want to donate this project just send Bitcoins to following address:
+3M6z45UGXgimFs3QGQgbmqVZzK9s3RnfLL

 CLRadeonExtender provides tools to develop software in low-level for the Radeon GPU's compatible with GCN 1.0/1.1/1.2/1.4 (AMD VEGA) architecture.
 Since version 0.1.8 also AMD VEGA Deep Learning extensions has been supported.